Public holidays in Sweden: Public holidays always on Sunday

 Some public holidays in Sweden always occur on Sundays but are, in fact, official public holidays.
 This will usually not affect working schedules or ordinary opening hours.

-De facto holidays
+De facto full holidays and half holidays

 The day before an official holiday is in most cases treated as a de facto holiday in two variants, full day and half day.

-De facto holidays
+De facto full holidays

 The de facto holidays are almost always treated as official holidays by employers, so most employees working regular office hours do not work these days.

 De facto half holidays

 The de facto half holidays are often treated with the afternoon off, but this varies depending on employer.
 It is more common to work a full workday than not these days.
 Many of the employees that have half days off have a slightly longer workweek the rest of the year to compensate for the time off.
 In many cases employees take the whole day off, combining the half holiday with some other form of leave.